xcherryio/xcherry/engine/README.md

 # XDB Engine layer

-Engine layer is the most "business logic" implementation of XDB.
+Engine layer is the engine components' implementation of XDB.

 It's being used by service layer(API + Async services).
 It contains different engine components on top of persistence layer.